-Any director who tenders his or her resignation under this provision will not participate in the committee or board deliberations regarding whether to accept the resignation offer.
-If each member of the directors and corporate governance committee receives a majority withheld vote at the same election, then the independent directors who did not receive a majority withheld vote will appoint a committee amongst themselves to consider the resignation offers and recommend to the board whether to accept them.
+Any director who tenders his or her resignation under to this provision will not participate in the committee or board deliberations regarding whether to accept the resignation offer.
+If each member of the directors and corporate governance committee receives a greater number of votes against his or her election than votes for such election, then the independent directors who did not receive a majority of votes against their election will appoint a committee amongst themselves to consider the resignation offers and recommend to the board whether to accept them.